Need to know

 "But if you use it a lot, such as most of summer or winter, then you absolutely should be looking for a very efficient model."

 Chris also stresses that there are many factors beyond the unit itself that will affect the running costs, for better or worse.

-"Variables like your home's location, thermal efficiency and insulation, outdoor temperature and the set target indoor temperature can all significantly impact how hard the air conditioner has to work," he says.
+"Variables like the climate zone you live in, your home's location, thermal efficiency and insulation, outdoor temperature and the set target indoor temperature can all significantly impact how hard the air conditioner has to work," he says.

-Running costs can vary between models by more than $150 a year, so it pays to shop smart.
+Running costs can vary between models by hundreds of dollars a year, so it pays to choose well.